preetamde/preetamde.github.io/Module_03.md

 1. PFX     = Public Information Exchange (originally developed by microsoft in 1996)
 2. PKCS    = Public Key Cryptography Standard #12

-Since file names are of 3 characters, it is used as `.pfx`.
+Since file names are of 3 characters, pkcs12 is also uses `.pfx` as file extension.
 PFX as a file format is no longer used.
-It can contain, one certificate and matching key.
-Also potentially a certificate chain.
+The file can contain, one certificate and matching key.
+Also potentially a certificate chain as well.
 These are binary file (human non-readable) and contain following three file extensions

 1. `.pfx`